 Research Interests

 Following my discharge from mandatory service in the Israel Defense Forces at the age of 20, I became involved in writing, editing, and publishing.
-I opened an independent publishing business where I worked for many years.
+I opened an independent publishing house where I worked for many years.
 More recently, I developed an interest in exploring the heritage of Tunisian Jewry, where my own roots are from.
 I completed my bachelor’s degree, and went on to earn my master’s degree, which included a research thesis, in the field, graduating summa cum laude.
 I then continued on to doctoral work.
 During my studies, I was exposed to a subject that has, thus far, not received the research attention it deserves: the Hebrew cursive script (mu‘alleq, hatzi kulmus, nisf qalam).
 Until the mid-twentieth century, this script had been a generations-old tradition among Jewish communities in North Africa, the East, the Balkans, and Spain.
 Mu‘alleq differs from contemporary Hebrew script, and I found myself drawn to the study of its documentation and culture.
-This subject is of such importance and interest to me that I wish to focus all my time and attention to it.

 Education and University Affiliation

-2017-present PhD Candidate (ABD), The Hebrew University of Jerusalem, Department of History of the Jewish People and Contemporary Jewry.
+2017-present PhD Candidate (ABD), Department of Jewish History and Contemporary Jewry, The Hebrew University of Jerusalem.

 Thesis title: “The Hebrew Cursive Script in the Maghreb and the East: History, Culture, Identity—Mu‘alleq (nisf qalam)”

 Supervisors: Prof. Miriam Frenkel and Prof. Esther Schely-Newman